MuzafarWani/xeventnet/README.md

 Set the PYTHON_INC and PYTHON_LIB paths to your python include and lib.

-the instructions to compile are present in the respective directories
+The instructions to compile are present in the respective directories